Time To Read: 5 minutes

 A CROS system is worn when the individual has one ear with unaidable hearing, and one ear with normal hearing.
 A microphone, worn on the bad ear, picks up the signal and transmits it to a receiver worn on the ear with normal hearing.

-A BiCROS system is worn when the individual has one ear with unaidable hearing, and the other ear has a hearing loss.
+A BiCROS system is worn when the individual has one ear with unaidable hearing (where a hearing aid won't work), and the other ear has a hearing loss.
 A microphone, worn on the bad ear, picks up the signal and transmits it to a hearing aid worn on the better hearing ear.
 The hearing aid then amplifies the signal to a level that the user can hear.

 Potential benefits and limitations